-Please ensure that you telephone the school office if your child is going to be absent from school.
-You can leave a message on the school phone if it is out of school hours.
-IF you're child has an appointment, the Office Staff will ask to see the appointment card/letter as evidence.
+Please ensure that you report any absence via the online platform of Studybugs.
+A separate leaflet is enclosed with your starter pack.
+A link can also be found on our school website.
+If your child has an appointment, the Office Staff will ask to see the appointment card/letter as evidence.